 The late Autumn-Winter junction in particular is a difficult transition, the life science of Ayurveda knows this transition, as Yama Damstra, named so after the Vedic diety of Death – Lord Yama May 22 to June 9th in the Southern Hemisphere.
 Time when the wood piles are stacked, the last of the leaves drop, snow falls on the mountains, frosts in the morning and the days are short.
 We adjust our daily routines (dinacharya) & sadhana (spiritual practice) for warmth & invigorating movement.

-The Autumn work calls me outside again, to rake the leaves to blanket the garden over winter.
+The Autumn work calls me outside again, to rake the leaves that will blanket the garden over winter.
 I lift my head in time to watch an ambulance pull out of Ted’s house, his dahlias may not be the only thing fading this Autumn.

 Then Winter Comes.